 Data is increasing in volume, formats and importance leading to more complex environments.
 With the rapid pace that data changes, it can be hard to keep track of that data and how it's being used in such complex environments.
 At the same time, more users need to access more of that data in more places, and it’s difficult for users to find the right data.
-Ultimately, this causes a lack of trust in the data because people question whether they’re using the right source or if it’s up to date.
+Ultimately, this causes a lack of trust in the data because people question whether they’re using the right source or if the source is up to date.

 Tableau Catalogue integrates features like lineage, impact analysis, data dictionary, data quality warnings and search into your Tableau applications, helping solve these problems differently from a stand-alone catalogue.
-It focuses on both IT and the end user so that everyone using Tableau Server or Tableau Online has more trust and visibility into the data, while also enabling more discoverability.
+It focuses on both IT and the end user so that everyone using Tableau Server or Tableau Online has more trust in and visibility into the data, while also enabling more discoverability.
 Tableau Catalogue builds a catalogue out of the Tableau content being used by your organisation, enabling comprehensive functionality like the following:

 Impact analysis and lineage.